-In this article you will learn how to calculate turns ratio of ferrite core transformer for high frequency switch mode power supply inverters.
-High ferrite core transformers are used in almost every power electronics circuits like inverters and pure sine wave inverters.
-They are used to boost up or step up low dc voltage of battery and other dc sources like solar panels.
-Ferrite core transformers are also used in isolated dc to dc converters to step up or step down dc voltage.
-For example in isolated buck converter it is used to step down dc voltage and in isolated boost converter, they are used to step up dc voltage.
-In this article, we will learn how to calculate turns ratio of high frequency ferrite core transformer with examples.
+In this article, you will learn how to calculate the turns ratio of a ferrite core transformer for high-frequency switch mode power supply inverters.
+High-frequency ferrite core transformers are used in almost every power electronics circuit, such as inverters and pure sine wave inverters.
+They are used to boost up or step up the low DC voltage of a battery and other DC sources, like solar panels.
+Ferrite core transformers are also used in isolated DC to DC converters to step down or step up the DC voltage.
+For example, in an isolated buck converter, it is used to step down the DC voltage, and in an isolated boost converter, they are used to step up the DC voltage.
+In this article, we will learn how to calculate the turns ratio of a high-frequency ferrite core transformer with examples.

-For example in boost up stage we have two options to use from power electronics converters, push pull topology and full bridge.
+For example, in the boost-up stage we have two options to choose from in power electronics converters: push-pull topology and full bridge.
 I will explain both methods one by one.
-Turns ratio calculation formula and concept remains same for both topologies.
-The only difference between push pull topology and full bridge transformer design is that push pull ferrite core transformer requires a center tap in primary winding.
-In other words, push pull transformer have two times primary turn than full bridge transformer.
+The turns ratio calculation formula and concept remain the same for both topologies.
+The only difference between the push-pull topology and the full bridge transformer design is that the push-pull ferrite core transformer requires a center tap in the primary winding.
+In other words, the push-pull transformer has twice the number of primary turns than the full bridge transformer.

-Push pull topology ferrite core turns ratio calculation with example
+Push-pull topology ferrite core turns ratio calculation with examples

-As you know battery voltage does not remain same all the time.
-As the load on battery on increases, battery voltage will be less than 12 volt.
-With no load with fully charged battery, battery voltage will be near to 13.5 volt.
-Therefore input voltage is not constant, we must consider it while calculating turns ratio of ferrite core transformer.
-Cut off voltage for battery is usually 10.5 volt.
-We can take it as smallest possible value of input voltage to boost up dc converter.
-So we have following parameters now:
+As you know, battery voltage does not remain the same all the time.
+As the load on the battery increases, the battery voltage will be less than 12 volts.
+With no load and a fully charged battery, the battery voltage will be near 13.5 volts.
+Therefore, the input voltage is not constant, and we must consider it while calculating the turns ratio of the ferrite core transformer.
+The cutoff voltage for the battery is usually 10.5 volts.
+We can take it as the smallest possible value of the input voltage to boost up the DC converter.
+So, we have the following parameters now:

 Vinput = 10.5 volt